jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/sarbecovirus_diversity.md

 begin to see later on, the SARS-CoV-1 affinity is *not* predicted by the sum of effects of these contact mutations, which would predict a substantially worse affinity.
-Therefore, this observation about the deleterious SARS-CoV-1 swaps in the SARS-CoV-2 background is a reflection of epistasis among the many RBM differences that separate these two molecules.
-I am actually surprised to see that there are seemingly so many *beneficial* swaps to SARS-CoV-1 identities, in light of the fact that SARS-CoV-2 has repeatedly been demonstrated to have overall tighter ACE2-binding affinity than SARS-CoV-1.
+Therefore, this observation about the deleterious SARS-CoV-1 swaps in the SARS-CoV-2 background is likely a reflection of epistasis among the many RBM differences that separate these two molecules (as opposed to drifting determinants of affinity – i.e. both molecules endow similar affinity, but through different sets of contacts in different regions of the interface).
+I am, however, a bit surprised to see that there are affinity-enhancing swaps to SARS-CoV-1 identities, in light of the fact that SARS-CoV-2 has repeatedly been demonstrated to have overall tighter ACE2-binding affinity than SARS-CoV-1.

 <img src="sarbecovirus_diversity_files/figure-gfm/heatmap_SARS_CoV_2_1_diff-1.png" style="display: block; margin: auto;" />

 Let’s output a table of all Clade 1 amino acid variants that have moderately large detrimental effects in the SARS-CoV-2 background.
-This focuses the observations made from the heatmap below, and shows their broader context in Clade 1 isolate sequences.
-Of note, L455 and S494 are “key adaptations” in SARS-CoV-1 (Y442 and D480), according to studies by e.g. Fang Li – so, should be a lot of prior structural work we can look at to better understand what other RBM/interface residues might be
+This focuses the observations made from the heatmap above, and shows their broader context in Clade 1 isolate sequences.
+Of note, Y455 and D494 are “key adaptations” in SARS-CoV-1 (Y442 and D480), according to studies by e.g. Fang Li – so, should be a lot of prior structural work we can look at to better understand what other RBM/interface residues might be